apache/hudi/rfc/rfc-45/rfc-45.md

 not yet started executing.

 In this case, writer will continue to log updates in metadata partition.
-At the time of execution, indexer will see there are already some log files and handle that in the indexing check.
+At the time of execution, indexer will see there are already some log files and ensure that the indexing check passes.

 b) Inflight writer about to commit, but indexing completed just before that.

-In this case, since the indexer completed before the writer, so it has already missed the index updates due to the writer.
-We can let async compaction on the metadata table handle this scenario so that the log files written by the writer are merged into a base file.
-But what if the async compaction has not even completed and there is another indexing request?
-What will be the latest completed instant then?
+Ideally, the indexing check in the indexer should have failed.
+But this could happen in the following sequence of events:

+1. No pending data commit.
+Indexing check passed, indexing commit not completed (table config yet to be updated).
+2. Writer went inflight knowing that MDT partition is not ready for use.
+3. Indexing commit done, table config updated.

+In this case, the writer will continue to write log files under the latest base filegroup in the MDT partition.
+Even though the indexer missed the updates due to writer, there is no "index loss" as such i.e. metadata due to writer is still updated in the MDT partition.
+Async compaction on the MDT will eventually merge the updates into another base file.

 Or, we can introduce a lock for adding events to the metadata timeline.